-The System's operating revenues consist of volumetric service charges and a service base charge to County users and to neighboring jurisdictions, which reflects no rate change during fiscal year 2021.
-Operating income in fiscal year 2021 decreased 9.0 percent compared to prior year, which is consistent with the increase in operating expenses.
-Operating expenses increased \$2.6 million in fiscal year 2021.
-This was primarily due to an increase in personnel services and contractual services.
+The System's operating revenues consist of volumetric service charges and a service base charge to County users and to neighboring jurisdictions, which reflects a 7.0 percent rate increase during fiscal year 2022.
+Operating income in fiscal year 2022 increased 44.7 percent compared to prior year, which is consistent with the increase in operating revenues.
+Operating expenses decreased \$3.8 million in fiscal year 2022.
+This was primarily due to decreases in personnel and contractual services.

-Sewer rates are established by the County Board of Supervisors pursuant to Chapter 67.1 of the County Code.
+Sewer rates are established by the County Board of Supervisors (the Board) pursuant to Chapter 67.1 of the County Code.
 Rates and code language are reviewed annually as part of the County's annual strategic planning and budgeting processes and are revised as necessary to ensure that rates generate revenues equitably from new and existing customers, based on the allocation of capital and operating costs, so that growth pays for growth.